hanyaonian/XR-archaeology-server/README.md

 ## Reminder

 + yarn version 1 is not able to resolve the package engine of sharp.
-Therefore, use `yarn add sharp --ignore engines`
+Therefore, use `yarn add sharp --ignore-engines`